miklevin/MikeLev.in/_posts/2025-07-13-resumable-demo-page-reload-persistence.md

 initial targets for the transplant because they should only occur one place in all the Pipulate code and so have no search/replace.

-Okay, all the rest in the JavaScript family are the s's, haha!
+Okay, all the rest in the JavaScript family are the s's, ahaha!

 - split.js
 - Sortable.js